 “A Piper,” in Richard Brathwaite, Whimzies (London, 1631).

-It is customary to end a play (or website, in this case) with a jig.
-Academic pursuits aside, one of my passions is for music, particularly Irish traditional folk music.
-I play piano, guitar, whistles, flute, uilleann pipes (the traditional bellows-blown Irish bagpipe) and Scottish smallpipes, but will happily pick up anything within reach if left to my own devices…
+I play uilleann pipes (the traditional bellows-blown Irish bagpipe), piano, guitar, tenor guitar, tenor banjo, whistles, saxophone, bodhran, bass guitar, and Scottish smallpipes, but will happily pick up anything within reach if left to my own devices...

-Dr Brett D. Hirsch
+Dr Brett Greatley-Hirsch